 Work activities that are considered to present a significant risk to workers are considered high hazard work.
 The WSCC Connect tool has seven categories that correspond with the legislated reporting requirements, which are:

-There is a requirement under Nunavut and NWT health and safety legislation for employers to notify the WSCC of high hazard work projects and activities a minimum of 30 days before the start date.
+There is a requirement under Nunavut and NWT health and safety legislation for employers to notify the WSCC of high hazard work projects and activities a minimum of 30 days before the start date or as soon as reasonable possible (see What if I can’t provide 30 days notice?).
 If the work that you are about to undertake fits into any of these categories, you must submit a High Hazard Work Notification to the Chief Safety Officer at the WSCC through the established notification process.
-As of April 10, 2025, this process is through WSCC Connect.

 If my work is not on the list, do I have to do anything?